stereobooster/zocker/README.md

 ### `.setSeed`

 Set the seed for the random number generator.
 This ensures that the generation process is repeatable.
 If you don't set a seed, a random one will be chosen.

+### `.setRefDate`

+Set the refDate for the faker.
+This ensures that the generation process is repeatable.
+If you don't set a refDate, a current one will be chosen.

 ### `.generate`